-By August, even though the garden is still a riot of flowers, fruits, and foliage, things are beginning to slow down a bit.
+By August, even though the garden is still full of flowers, fruits, and foliage, things are beginning to slow down.
 However, Mother Nature thought ahead to just this moment and gave us some shrubs that hit their zenith this month.
-(And, with fall planting just around the corner, now’s the time to take stock of the garden and with an eye toward spots that need a bit of late summer interest.)
+(And, with fall planting just around the corner, now's the time to take stock of the garden.
+Also, keep an eye toward spots that need a bit of late summer interest.)

-To get you started we asked Monrovia craftsman Lydia Gompper (who’s based in our Granby, CT nursery) to give us her picks for 5 shrubs are look great in August in the Northeast.
+To get you started we asked Monrovia craftsman Lydia Gompper (who's based in our Granby, CT nursery).
+She gave us her picks for 5 shrubs are look great in August in the Northeast.
 Here’s what she told us!

 (Plants overlap zones so you might want to check out these posts for more ideas:

 Pollinators are still on the wing and this one’s remarkably vivid magenta blooms and sweet fragrance draws them in.
 Great color into early fall.
 Compact habit and sterile, so no unwanted seedlings.
 Up to 5 ft. tall and wide.
 Zone: 5 – 9